Keith Rodden: Racing career

 A native of Denver, North Carolina, and a graduate of North Carolina State University, Rodden has worked as an engineer in the NASCAR Sprint Cup Series for Andy Petree Racing, Gillett Evernham Motorsports, Richard Petty Motorsports, Red Bull Racing and Hendrick Motorsports.

 In November 2013, Rodden was announced as the new crew chief for Chip Ganassi Racing's No. 1 Chevrolet, starting with the 2014 NASCAR Sprint Cup Series season.

 A year later, Rodden was announced as the crew chief for Hendrick Motorsports's No. 5 Chevrolet starting in 2015.
 Working with Kasey Kahne, the two won the 2017 Brantley Gilbert Big Machine Brickyard 400, though Rodden was replaced by Darian Grubb later in the year.

 In July 2020, Rodden substituted for Chad Knaus as crew chief for William Byron on the 24 car for the Super Start Batteries 400.
-Byron finished the race in 10th position while also leading 27 laps mainly due to a strategy call.
+Byron finished the race in tenth position while also leading 27 laps mainly due to a strategy call.

 Rodden would later leave Hendrick to work for Chevrolet and General Motors in their motorsports division as part of their NASCAR competition and strategy group.
 On October 28, 2022, it was announced that Rodden would return to being a crew chief in 2023 as the new crew chief for Richard Childress Racing's No. 3 car, driven by Austin Dillon.
 He replaced Justin Alexander, who would become RCR's director of vehicle performance.

 Following the 2023 NOCO 400 at Martinsville, the No. 3 was served an L1 penalty after NASCAR's R&D Center discovered an unapproved underwing assembly during post-inspection.
 As a result, the team was docked 60 driver and owner points and five playoff points.
 In addition, Rodden was fined USD75,000 and suspended for two races.

 After a disappointing 2023 season that resulted in Dillon not winning any races, missing the playoffs and finishing 29th in the final standings (the worst points finish in all his years running full-time in the Cup Series) and the start of the 2024 season not going much better, RCR moved Justin Alexander back into the crew chief position for Dillon and the No. 3 team on April 2, 2024.
 Rodden was moved into a different job overseeing the entire organization's teams, similar to Alexander's previous position as competition director (which he was promoted to in November 2023), although a specific job title for Rodden was not publicly announced.

-On April 5, 2024, It was announced that Rodden will crew chief the No. 33 car which is being driven by Austin Hill.
+On April 5, 2024, It was announced that Rodden would crew chief the No. 33 car which is being driven by Austin Hill.